 Lasell’s Master of Science in Rehabilitation Science program is designed for educators and registered, certified and/or licensed health and rehabilitation professionals interested in expanded roles in professional practice, administration, research, and teaching.
-You will develop problem-solving skills necessary to assume leadership roles in research, clinical practice, and educational settings in health-related disciplines.
+You will develop the problem-solving skills necessary to assume leadership roles in research, clinical practice, and educational settings in health-related disciplines.

 Offered online for convenience - Experience all the quality you demand from a graduate program paired with the convenience of classes offered exclusively online.
 With 24/7 access, you can complete your coursework as your schedule allows, knowing that you can join class discussions at times that work for you.
 The online degree includes an optional field experience course and a required separate summer residency where students will acquire and apply manual therapy techniques in a laboratory setting.

 Competitive curriculum - Our distinctive Rehabilitation Science graduate program is the only one of its type in the Northeast.
 Classes include Pathokinesiology, Pharmacology and Advanced Kinesiology and Biomechanics.

 Highly qualified faculty practitioners - Professor Cristina Haverty, M.Ed., Chair of our Athletic Training and Exercise Science department, has been with Lasell for 15 years.
 During her tenure, she has been instrumental in leading the department through several re-accreditation processes to a successful position among athletic training programs in the region.

 Extensive student support services - To maximize your success in our program, Lasell provides a wide range of support services including career counseling, academic advising, and enrollment counseling.

 Our Rehabilitation Science program requires a bachelor's degree in a health-related field from an accredited institution.
 Learn more about our admissions requirements and join us to further your career.